-In the aerospace industry, sections of tubing are usually attached with flared or flareless (compression type) fittings, unlike steel pipe.
-The SAE Aerospace Standard (AS) establishes the requirements for fittings that are used in all types of fluid systems.
+In the aerospace industry, sections of tubing are usually attached with flared or flareless (compression type) fittings, unlike steel pipes.
+The SAE Aerospace Standard (AS) establishes the requirements for aerospace fittings that are used in all types of fluid systems.

 Six of the more common thread styles and connections include:

 - AN 24-degree cone flareless connection fittings and nuts for use in aircraft fluid

 systems at nominal operating pressures up to and including 3000 psi.

 - AN 37 degree JIC (Joint Industry Council) flared internal cone fluid connection

 fittings for use with 37-degree external cone spherical nose and seal ring fittings are